golemfactory/golem-architecture/arch-snapshot/arch.md

   }
 }
 ```
+The JSON representation has certain limitations.
+For instance, you cannot have both the `golem.com.pricing.model`
+property and the `golem.com.pricing.model.linear.coeffs` property simultaneously.
+To resolve this, the `@tag` field is
+used, enabling you to assign values to a property that includes both a direct value and nested properties, as shown
+in the example above.

+**Mixed representation**

 Formats that combine these two forms are also allowed, meaning that some keys can be partially flattened while still
 incorporating nested sub-properties: